AnAverageGitUser/aseprite-companion/README.md

       - Better performance: performance is not (significantly) impaired by the number of color groups anymore.
       - Increased number of color groups to 300.
       - The selection of a active color group for editing changed, because the aseprite plugin API was giving me a hard time with dropdown menus (you can not query the selected index, but only get an index).
-    - Added `Guide` tab:
+    - Added `Guide` tab: moved the description into this tab.
-      - TODO: update description
     - Added `View` tab:
       - The number of shown color groups can be chosen within the range of 1 to 20.
 The default is now 10.
 You might want to teak this value because of selection performance and / or monitor resolution.
       - Added a button to show/hide the selector display.